-Watchdog Time-out Reset during SLEEP or IDLE Mode
+Watchdog Time-out Reset during SLEEP or IDLE Mode The Watchdog time out Paget during SLEEP or IDLE No.

 The Watchdog time-out Reset during SLEEP or IDLE Mode is a little different from other kinds of reset.
-Most of the conditions remain unchanged except that the
+Most of the conditions remain unchanged except that the Program Counter and the Stack Pointer will be cleared to "0" and the TO flag will be set to "1".
+Refer to the A.C.
+Characteristics for $t{\rm SST}$ details.